These are some of the questions that I am asked most frequently:

 Are we able to meet so that I find out if you are the right counsellor for me?

 Absolutely, finding a counsellor who is right for you is an important element of counselling.
-To help you decide if I am the right counsellor for you I offer a free initial meeting where we can explore the issue(s) that you are looking to work on, how we might be able to do that together and you have the opportunity to ask any questions that you might have.
-Click here to book your free initial meeting.
+To help you decide if I am the right counsellor for you I offer a free initial consultation where we can explore the issue(s) that you are looking to work on, how we might be able to do that together and you have the opportunity to ask any questions that you might have.
+Click here to book your free initial consultation.

 How long do sessions last?